poetapp/documentation/rdd/separate-file-uploads.md

 ##### Signing

-Frost will need to sign the verifiable claim it creates with its privateKey that is related to [Frosts Identity Claim](#frost-identity-claim). poet-js provides the [configureSignVerifiableClaim](https://github.com/poetapp/poet-js/blob/master/src/VerifiableClaimSigner.ts#L48) function to sign claims.
+Frost will need to sign the verifiable claim it creates with its [privateKey](#frost-identity-publicprivate-key) that will be related to Frosts Identity Claim in the future. poet-js provides the [configureSignVerifiableClaim](https://github.com/poetapp/poet-js/blob/master/src/VerifiableClaimSigner.ts#L48) function to sign claims.

 ----